FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 Why local-first, not "everything on the server"

 The classic online-first model ships every operation to the server and waits for acknowledgement — it works great as long as the internet works.
 But when caring for a patient, the internet often does not work: old houses, basements, brick-walled hospitals, long drives between towns.
-Waiting for the server in that moment means one of two bad outcomes:
+Waiting for the server in that moment means one of two outcomes:

 • a spinning loader — the caregiver has no idea if the dose was recorded,